ilaksono/rr-challenge/README.md

   - adding payments + invoicing and remit-to (payable) additional addresses on invoices
   - Adding UI elements - such as maps/geolocaiton apis for easier location selection
   - The Drag and Drop events do not work in iOS Safari

-# Challenges:
-  - 2021-10-16:
-    - making an insert query using node-pg that can use DEFAULT when the param is falsey for the suppliers table - supp_fname and supp_lname
-    - building a solid relationship  between addresses and its customer/supplier that allows null models e.g. using an address for the order's source/destination without adding a new Supplier / Customer
-    - Deciding whether to keep Customers and Suppliers in one table called Contacts - or keep them separate
-      - Decided to keep them separate because only suppliers have a payable address
-      - customers are linked to accounts receivable/debtors/sales orders
-      - suppliers are linked to accounts payable/creditors/purchase orders
-  - 2021-10-17:
-    - Accounting for timezones (all are currently in UTC) - when calculating the driver's availability for updating an order to a driver

 # Screenshots and Demos
   !["Demo on Mobile"](https://github.com/ilaksono/rr-challenge/blob/main/docs/rr-video-demo.mov)